 The PAN promotes Lesbian, Gay, Bisexual, Transgender, Queer, Intersex and Asexual (LGBTQIA+) inclusion providing safe spaces and networking opportunities for staff, celebrating significant events and raising awareness of issues and causes that are important to the LGBTIQA+ community.

 Aboriginal and Torres Strait Islander Employment and Retention Strategy

-The department's Aboriginal and Torres Strait Islander Employment and Retention Strategy 2020-2022 articulates our goal to see a sustainable increase in the representation of Aboriginal and Torres Strait Islander peoples in our workforce.
+Our 2022-24 Indigenous Reconciliation Action Plan sets our goal to see a sustainable increase in the representation of Aboriginal and Torres Strait Islander people in our workforce.